joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/printing/setting-size-scale-and-orientation.md

 However, printers use different resolutions for printing, and can have settings that adversely affect the appearance of the printed sprite.

-Flash runtimes can read an operating system’s printing settings, but note that these properties are read-only: although you can respond to their values, you can’t set them.
-So, for example, you can find out the printer’s page size setting and adjust your content to fit the size.
-You can also determine a printer’s margin settings and page orientation.
-To respond to the printer settings, specify a print area, adjust for the difference between a screen’s resolution and a printer’s point measurements, or transform your content to meet the size or orientation settings of the user’s printer.
+Flash runtimes can read an operating system's printing settings, but note that these properties are read-only: although you can respond to their values, you can't set them.
+So, for example, you can find out the printer's page size setting and adjust your content to fit the size.
+You can also determine a printer's margin settings and page orientation.
+To respond to the printer settings, specify a print area, adjust for the difference between a screen's resolution and a printer's point measurements, or transform your content to meet the size or orientation settings of the user's printer.

 </div>